Train station: Facilities

-Station configurations
+Configurations

-In addition to the basic configuration of a station, various features set certain types of station apart.
+The basic configuration of a station and various other features set certain types apart.
 The first is the level of the tracks.
 Stations are often sited where a road crosses the railway: unless the crossing is a level crossing, the road and railway will be at different levels.
 The platforms will often be raised or lowered relative to the station entrance: the station buildings may be on either level, or both.
 The other arrangement, where the station entrance and platforms are on the same level, is also common, but is perhaps rarer in urban areas, except when the station is a terminus.
 Stations located at level crossings can be problematic if the train blocks the roadway while it stops, causing road traffic to wait for an extended period of time.
 Stations also exist where the station buildings are above the tracks.
 An example of this is Arbroath.

 Occasionally, a station serves two or more railway lines at differing levels.
 This may be due to the station's position at a point where two lines cross (example: Berlin Hauptbahnhof), or may be to provide separate station capacity for two types of service, such as intercity and suburban (examples: Paris-Gare de Lyon and Philadelphia's 30th Street Station), or for two different destinations.

 Stations may also be classified according to the layout of the platforms.
 Apart from single-track lines, the most basic arrangement is a pair of tracks for the two directions; there is then a basic choice of an island platform between, two separate platforms outside the tracks (side platforms), or a combination of the two.
 With more tracks, the possibilities expand.

 Some stations have unusual platform layouts due to space constraints of the station location, or the alignment of the tracks.
 Examples include staggered platforms, such as at Tutbury and Hatton railway station on the Crewe–Derby line, and curved platforms, such as Cheadle Hulme railway station on the Macclesfield to Manchester Line.
 Stations at junctions can also have unusual shapes – a Keilbahnhof (or "wedge-shaped" station) is sited where two lines split.
 Triangular stations also exist where two lines form a three-way junction and platforms are built on all three sides, for example Shipley and Earlestown stations.